Measuring Student Learning

 Did your students learn?
 How do you know?
-Direct measures answer these questions and offer you descriptive data to help you to think about what learning students achieved and where they still need build their skills.
+Direct measures answer these questions and offer you descriptive data to help you to think about what learning students achieved and where they still need to build their skills.
 These data help you to close the loop, that is, work towards improving your students’ learning.
 Subject matter experts create these tools to find out how well students demonstrated their learning in each of the relevant student learning outcomes.

 For detailed instructions on how to measure student learning, see chapter 3 of A Guide to Curriculum Mapping: Creating a Collaborative, Transformative, and Learner-Centered Curriculum (Harrison & Williams 2024), or request a consultation or workshop.

+How do you measure learning?
 How do you know if your students have achieved your “desired results,”* the student learning outcomes you articulated in the first part of the learning assessment loop?
 You can find out by analyzing your direct measure results.

 Direct measures look directly at student learning to find out how well students learned.